What Is Elderberry?

-While there is no one-size-fits-all remedy for illness, supporters of elderberry say the fruit is one of nature’s most versatile solutions for what ails you.
+Although there’s no one-size-fits-all remedy for illness, supporters of elderberry say the fruit is one of nature’s most versatile solutions for what ails you.

-There are about 30 types of elder plants and trees found around the world.
+There are about 30 types of elder plants and trees around the world.
 The European version (also known as Sambucus nigra) is the one most closely tied to your health and healing.
-Its history dates as far back as 400 BC, and Hippocrates, the “Father of Medicine,” called the elder tree his “medicine chest.”
+Its history dates back as far as 400 BC, and Hippocrates, the “Father of Medicine,” called the elder tree his “medicine chest.”

 Some experts recommend elderberry to help prevent and ease cold and flu symptoms.